graphdeco-inria/editable-gaussian-reflections/README.md

 ## Downloading the datasets
 <!-- todo -->

-Please note that the specular buffer is called "glossy" in the datasets and the code.
+Please note that the specular buffer is called "specular" in the datasets and the code.

 ## Training